sridhar1196/CDN_File_Creation/README.md

 # CDN_File_Creation
-This program will read netCDF files present in directory "input" and find 5 min average of atmos_pressure and temp_mean from file which has met in the file name.
-The names of the "atmos_pressure" and "temp_mean" is changed to "atmospheric_pressure" and "mean_temperature" respectively.
-The average value in saved in the "output" directory with file name same as input except the met is changed to metavg.
+This program will read netCDF files present in directory "input" and calculates 5 min average of atmos_pressure and temp_mean from file which has met in the file name.
+The names of the "atmos_pressure" and "temp_mean" is changed to "atmospheric_pressure" and "mean_temperature" respectively in the output file.
+The average value is saved in the "output" directory with file name same as input except the met is changed to metavg.
 Along with "mean_temperature" and "atmospheric_pressure", time is saved in the output file.

 Two pytest functions are mentioned for testing python.